-The site, presented in Figure 1, is bounded by the residential land of Belmont to the north, the estate of HMP High Down to the east, the residential land of Banstead to the south, and Cuddington Golf Club to the west.
-It covers a total of ~170ha, of which ~102ha is managed by Banstead Commons Conservators (the remaining being managed by Banstead Downs Golf
+Banstead Downs, as presented in Figure 1, is bounded by Belmont to the north, the estate of HMP High Down to the east, Banstead to the south, and Cuddington Golf Club to the west.
+It covers a total of ~170ha, of which ~102ha is managed by Banstead Commons Conservators.